TaikerLiang/ConsoleTemplate/README.md

  * Debugger PIN: 173-105-056
 ```

-use this command to run front-end mode, then front-end developer can develope on local site.
+Use this command to run front-end mode, then front-end developer can develope on local site.
-it will generate flask.db on root directory.
+it will generate flask.db in root directory.
 It's a sqlite db, so you can check data in db directly.
-P.S put your code in `src/static` folder.
+P.S put your code in `src/static` folder or just call api.

-## Folder Explanation

-* src: source code

-NOTICE: If you add a new python file in src.
-Please import it in `__init__.py`.
-NOTICE: Put yor html, css, JS code in src/static folder.

-* docs: api document
-* tests: unit tests & api tests
-* config.py: configuration of flask, database, donaim name.

-NOTICE: make sure your config.py is correct before run the service.

 ## Flask-cli